 May, of Bluffton, South Carolina, has raised 14 puppies for CCI since 2002.
-Six graduated, seven decided they would rather be pets (“opted out” of the program) and one is currently in advanced training!
+Six graduated, seven potential service animals decided they would rather be pets (by “opting out” of the program), and one is currently in advanced training!

-Are puppy raisers allowed to have any other pets?
+If you're raising a service puppy, are you allowed to have any other pets?

 What is the most rewarding part of puppy raising?